kartoza/miniSASS/docs/src/administrator/django-admin.md

         10. **Remove All**: The button to choose all of the permissions and remove them from the user.

-        11. **Organisation Type:** The administrator can view and edit the Organisations type using this dropdown.
+        11. **Organisation Type:** The administrator can view and edit the `organisations type` using this dropdown.

         12. **Icons** The administrator can use the icons to perform many actions.